noiiberg/unpapperPhotoLibrary/README.md

 Possibilities:

-• Unsplash gallery search,
+• Unsplash gallery search
-• Save selected images to iPhone,
+• Save selected images to iPhone
-• Ability to share selected images on social networks and instant messengers.
+• Ability to share selected images on social networks and instant messengers

 This is the first version of the application in which only the search part is implemented.
 Soon I will implement the first ViewController with popular photos.